Mucuna Pruriens and Testosterone: Androgenic L-Dopa

 Mucuna Pruriens (velvet bean) is an indian bean-like climbing herb that can reach 15 meters in length.

-- Significant increase in sperm volume and quality on infertile test-subjects.
+- A significant increase in sperm volume and quality on infertile test-subjects.

 - Reduced levels of cortisol and oxidative damage